 Holiday times are over.
 2018 is here and it brings a flurry of activity with it.
 It is time for 2017 MIPS data submissions, and start off the second year of MIPS on the right foot.
 CMS was hard at work churning out multiple updates last week to help us do exactly that.
 In this post, we focus on the five of the key MIPS updates that CMS recently made.

 The transition year of MIPS is drawing to a close.
 Soon it will be submission time and time to get ready for the new performance year 2018.
 As we stand at the threshold of 2018, I want to give you three good reasons to give your MIPS score one last push.

 The key differentiator of FHIR from any previous standards used in the healthcare is the portability of FHIR “resources”.
 This granular approach to storing and consuming healthcare data opens up many more new opportunities as compared to the traditional document-based methods.
 However, this approach also presents some challenges.
 Can Azure Cosmos DB be the perfect solution to those challenges?

 The MACRA 2018 Final Rule for year-two of Quality Payment Program was released recently.
 Let us reiterate the eligibility criteria, go through some new bonus opportunities, exception criteria, and take a look at how the changes in Performance Thresholds impact the payment adjustments in 2020 based on performance in 2018.

 “As you sow, so shall you reap” is an adage we are all familiar with.
 This ancient wisdom holds true for MIPS too.
-Your MIPS performance in 2017 will determine the payment adjustments in 2019.
-Furthermore, your MIPS score will be linked to your NPI even if you change groups or switch your reporting preferences.
+MIPS performance in 2017 will determine the payment adjustments in 2019.
+Furthermore, MIPS score will be linked to provider NPI and follow the providers even if they change groups or switch their reporting preferences.